skorks/escort/README.md

 ```

 The above will make escort treat the string you passed to `default` as if it came from the command line, so if your script is named `my_script` calling `./my_script` would be equivalent to calling `./my_script -g 'local' my_command --no-do-stuff`.

+There is an example to have a play with under `examples/default_command`.
+It is possible to specify a default for an app with or without sub commands.

 ## Alternatives